DaatCreations/realedu/readme.txt

 = Does this theme support any plugins? =

-realedu includes support for Infinite Scroll in Jetpack.
+realEDU includes support for Infinite Scroll in Jetpack.

 == Changelog ==